 Oracle offers high availability and disaster recovery solutions such as Oracle Real Application Clusters (RAC) and Oracle (Active) Data Guard.
 In a 2-node RAC configuration for example, if one of the database instances or the entire database server fails, the database remains accessible through the other database instance.

-In case of an outage at database instance or server level, new connections will be forwarded to one of the remaining, survived instances.
-To avoid long TCP timeouts, use SCAN (recommended), SCAN VIPs, or the server VIPs in your connection string instead of the physical server IPs..
+In case of an outage at the database instance or server level, new connections will be forwarded to one of the remaining, survived instances.
+To avoid long TCP timeouts, use SCAN (recommended), SCAN VIPs, or the server VIPs in your connection string instead of the physical server IPs.

 (FAILOVER=ON) (CONNECT_TIMEOUT=3)(RETRY_COUNT=3) (ADDRESS=(PROTOCOL=TCP)(HOST=scan-name)(PORT=1521))

 Any already established and inactive connections can be failed over to a surviving database instance using:

 - Transparent Application Failover (TAF) for client-server architectures